JonathanMClark/WELCOME-MESSAGE/README.md

 # Welcome to my GitHub!

-## Most of my projects are available on my website, not here on GitHub.
+## Most of my projects are available on my personal website, not here on GitHub.
 Some are completed and organized.
 Some are works in progress.
 - https://jonathanmclark.com
 - https://jonathanmclark.com/portfolio
 - https://jonathanmclark.com/kb
 - https://jonathanmclark.com/datascience/capstone
 - https://jonathanmclark.com/doc/JonathanMClark-Resume.pdf
-  Also check out:
 - https://clarkdatascience.com

 ## Reach out!
 I love to connect, brainstorm, toss ideas around, troubleshoot code, and mentor early-career programmers.